 - 1 tablespoon grated ginger

-- 4 cloves garlic, grated
+- 4 cloves garlic - grated

 - 1 teaspoon corn starch

 - Add the baked cauliflower and toss well until coated.
-Turn off the heat and transfer the cauliflower to a serving dish.
-Garnish as desired.
+Then, turn off the heat and transfer the cauliflower to a serving dish.

 - Garnish as desired.
 I like to serve this with some crisp greens added to the plate right before serving.
 It adds a little textural variety as well as color.
 This time I used fresh bok choy leaves, but you could also use Chinese cabbage or sliced scallions.
 I also add some toasted sesame seeds.
 Serve and enjoy!